 Drive up Eightmile Canyon Road/FSR-173 and park at the Targhee National Forest Boundary.
 Walk 0.3 mile farther up Eightmile Canyon Road to a prominent gully and old jeep road.
 This is the departure point and the beginning of the off-trail climb of Bald Mountain.

-Leave FSR-173 at a prominent dry gully on the R/N side of the road.
+Leave FSR-173 at a prominent dry gully on the right/north side of the road.
 This gully has a faint 2-track jeep road in its center with a split-rail fence blocking entry to it by motor vehicles.
-Follow the overgrown jeep road briefly then leave it to scramble R/NE up a good, mostly grassy slope to reach the gentle South Ridge of Bald Mountain.
+Follow the overgrown jeep road briefly then leave it to scramble right/northeast up a good, mostly grassy slope to reach the gentle south ridge of Bald Mountain.
 You can see all the way up the open slope to a prominent rocky buttress at the head of the easy grass/sage slope.
 This buttress is at about 8,150 feet.

-At this point, skirt the R/E side of the buttress and continue up the [better-defined] ridge.
-Scattered pines join the mix now, but it’s certainly NOT a forest as the USGS topo map suggests.
+At this point, skirt the right/east side of the buttress and continue up the [better-defined] ridge.
+Scattered pines join the mix now but it’s certainly NOT a forest as the USGS topo map suggests.
 The scrub isn’t too bad and the blowdown is pretty minimal.
-Higher up, the trees disappear and it’s a windy, open grind on broken rock and scrub to the rocky finger that is the summit “cap”.
+Higher up, the trees disappear and it’s a windy, open grind on broken rock and scrub to the rocky finger that is the summit “cap.”
 Crumbly rock fins protrude from the ground along this finger.
 Triangulation posts and wiring are scattered about the summit.
 There is no summit cairn.
-The actual USGS Benchmark (Clark BM) is located about 30 feet NW of the high point, in a ground boulder.
+The actual USGS benchmark (Clark benchmark) is located about 30 feet northwest of the high point in a ground boulder.